stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 > obtained was not documented.

-To put this in perspective, five nines (99.999%) reliability is considered good (5.26 minutes downtimes per year).
+To put this in perspective, five nines (99.999%) reliability is considered good (5.26 minutes of downtime per year).
 "59% of Fortune 500 companies experience a minimum of 1.6 hours of downtime per week", according to some [report](https://courseware.cutm.ac.in/wp-content/uploads/2020/06/Assessing-the-Financial-Impact-of-Downtime-UK.pdf) from a biased company.
 Notice per *year* vs per *week*, but as we don't know how